 - The 10% tariff on all US Imports shipped from all countries is effective April 5, 2025 at 12:01 A.M.
 EDT - The higher individualized reciprocal tariffs applied on shipments from other countries with which the United States has the largest trade deficits are effective April 9, 2025 at 12:01 A.M.
 EDT - Reinstatement of the de minimis suspension on for low-value Chinese goods into the U.S. takes effect on May 2, 2025 at 12.01 A.M.
+EDT
-EDT - 3.
-If shipments are picked up before the end of March and held at origin due to capacity constraints, will they be exempt from the new regulations since they are already in UPS's facility/network prior to April 5th, 2025?

-The merchandise must be entered for consumption, or withdrawn from warehouse for consumption before 12:01 a.m.
+- 3. If shipments are picked up before the end of March and held at origin due to capacity constraints, will they be exempt from the new regulations since they are already in UPS's facility/network prior to April 5th, 2025? - The merchandise must be entered for consumption or withdrawn from warehouse for consumption before 12:01 a.m.
 ET on April 5th.
-If the goods were held at a UPS facility and arrived to destination country after 12:01 a.m.
-ET on April 5th, 2025 they will be subject to the additional duties.

-- 4. What is the proof that shipments were "loaded onto a vessel at the port of loading or in transit"? - The proof that shipments were "loaded onto a vessel at the port of loading or in transit" is typically provided when the Master Air Waybill (MAWB) is linked to the shipment, which is usually visible once the shipment is in transit.

-- 5. If some shipments are subject to additional tariffs due to delayed import or arrival, can UPS Brokerage waive the disbursement fee based on the earlier "planned import date," which was before April 2, 2025? - UPS does not automatically waive disbursement fees.
+"Goods entered for consumption" refers to the good being released for consumption. - The release time and date is received directly from U.S. Custom's systems. - Scenario 1: If the goods arrived to destination country after 12:01 a.m.
+ET on April 5th, 2025 they will be subject to the additional duties. - Scenario 2: If the goods arrived on the 4th and the shipment is held and not released until the 6th, then the additional tariffs will charged since the shipment was not released by April 5th, at 12:01 am EST. - 4.
+What is the proof that shipments were "loaded onto a vessel at the port of loading or in transit"? - The proof that shipments were "loaded onto a vessel at the port of loading or in transit" is typically provided when the Master Air Waybill (MAWB) is linked to the shipment, which is usually visible once the shipment is in transit. - 5.
+If some shipments are subject to additional tariffs due to delayed import or arrival, can UPS Brokerage waive the disbursement fee based on the earlier "planned import date," which was before April 2, 2025? - UPS does not automatically waive disbursement fees.
 However, each situation will be reviewed individually, and we will assess them on a case-bycase basis. - 6.
 How are goods of China or Hong Kong SAR origin from non-China gateways treated?
 E.g. Made-in-China goods shipped from Australia to an importer in the U.S. - Per international trade practice, U.S. Rules of Origin will be used to ensure that the tariffs are applied to goods of Chinese and Hong Kong SAR origin.
-This is regardless of how shipments are routed to the U.S. We advise our customers to assure that they can provide substantiation of the country of origin as U.S. Customs can request proof of a Certificate of Origin (COO) at any time. - 7.
-How are goods of non-China or Hong Kong SAR origin but exported from a Chinese port treated? - Per international trade practice, U.S. Rules of Origin will be used to ensure that the tariffs are applied to all products of China/Hong Kong SAR origin, regardless of how they are routed to the U.S. If goods are not made in China or Hong Kong SAR, these would not be tariffed under this Executive Order and de minimis will continue to apply.
+This is regardless of how shipments are routed to the U.S. We advise our customers to assure that they can provide substantiation of the country of origin as U.S. Customs can request proof of a Certificate of Origin (COO) at any time.

+7. How are goods of non-China or Hong Kong SAR origin but exported from a Chinese port treated?

+• Per international trade practice, U.S. Rules of Origin will be used to ensure that the tariffs are applied to all products of China/Hong Kong SAR origin, regardless of how they are routed to the U.S. If goods are not made in China or Hong Kong SAR, these would not be tariffed under this Executive Order and de minimis will continue to apply.
 We advise our customers to assure that they can provide substantiation of the goods country-of-origin as U.S. Customs can request proof of Certificate of Origin (COO) at any time.